-We promote ethical values and report annually on our progress in the core areas of human rights, labour, anti-corruption and the environment: see our Responsible Business Report.
+We report annually on our progress in the core areas of human rights, labour, anti-corruption and the environment: see our Responsible Business Report.
 Our ethical approach is further reinforced by our global employment and labour policies, such as those relating to inclusion & diversity.